Ethanlloyd21/Password-Generator/README.md

 ## How does it work?

-The user will be prompted to choose from the following password criteria:
+User can select multiple criteria from the checkbox:

  * Special characters
  * Numeric characters